SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 because there isn't a clear agent performing the understanding and the identity of that agent is irrelevant.

+## potential suspension point

+This is the preferred wording when describing the semantics of `await`.
+If context has already made that clear and repeating “potential” becomes wordy, you can shorten it to just “suspension point”.

 ## punctuation before a code listing

 Write a colon after a sentence that ends with a phrase like